nbogie/fast_rails_log_analyzer_in_haskell/README.txt

 WARNING: This is the work of a haskell newbie and contains many examples of the WRONG way to do things.
-In particular, the log parsing is almost certainly better done with a standard parsing library from haskell (such as parsec) for flexibility and robustness.
+In particular, the log parsing wouldcertainly be better done with a standard parsing library from haskell (such as parsec or attoparsec), for flexibility and robustness.
-(I found parsec significantly slower but haven't yet investigated if that's my fault).
+(I found parsec significantly slower but haven't yet investigated if that's my fault.
+Attoparsec would be a faster option).

 Nevertheless, if you are prepared to tweak the parser to your log format, it is fast enough to be useful over the common ruby tools.